miltondl/My_Projects/Patch_Report_Automation/README.md

 # Automated Annotation Tracker

 ## Description
-This project demonstrates an **automated pipeline to process patch-level data**, extract image links, and assign taggers.
-It simulates integration with BigQuery and Dataloop-like annotation platforms using **mock data** to keep the project portfolio-safe.
+This project demonstrates an **automated pipeline to process QC-flagged annotations**, extract image links, and identify the tagger responsible for each annotation.
+It updates a BigQuery-like table with **correct labels, tagger info, date, and company**, simulating integration with Dataloop and BigQuery while using **mock data** to keep the project portfolio-safe.

 The pipeline is designed to show your skills in **data processing, ETL automation, and API integration** without exposing any sensitive company data.